Motiv

 flowchart BT

-TrueOr((OR)) -->|true| P((is substitution?))
+TrueOr((OR)) -->|true| P(("is substitution?"))

-False([n]) -->|false| P
+False(["n"]) -->|false| P

-TrueIsFizz((fizz?)) -->|true| TrueOr
+TrueIsFizz(("fizz?")) -->|true| TrueOr

-TrueIsBuzz((buzz?)) -->|true| TrueOr
+TrueIsBuzz(("buzz?")) -->|true| TrueOr

-TrueIsFizzTrue([fizz]) -->|true| TrueIsFizz
+TrueIsFizzTrue(["&quot;fizz&quot;"]) -->|true| TrueIsFizz

-TrueIsBuzzTrue([buzz]) -->|true| TrueIsBuzz
+TrueIsBuzzTrue(["&quot;buzz&quot;"]) -->|true| TrueIsBuzz

 style P stroke:darkcyan,stroke-width:4px